mbbu/Tutorials-software-guide/Tutorials/Bi-conda/using bioconda to install modules.md

 ## The End.

 Well, that's it.
-Hopefully you now understand how to use conda and conda environments to install and use all of your favourite tools!
+Hopefully, you now understand how to use conda and conda environments to install and use all of your favourite tools!